kthohr/optim/docs/source/installation.rst

 The library can be installed on Unix-alike systems via the standard ``./configure && make`` method.

-The primary configuration options can be displayed using:
+The primary configuration options can be displayed by calling ``./configure -h``, which results in:

 .. code:: bash